syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 **Axis line visibility**

-The visibility of the axis line can be customized using [`showAxisLine`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/showAxisLine.html) property of axis.
-By default, the property is set as true
+The visibility of the axis line can be customized using the [`showAxisLine`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/showAxisLine.html) property of axis.
+By default, this property is set to true.

 {% highlight dart %}